PennLINC/transdiagnostic_executive_function/README.md

 Penn LEAD is a longitudinal dataset consisting of clinical, cognitive, and multimodal neuroimaging data from 132 adolescents, designed to investigate **transdiagnostic executive function**.

+The data descriptor paper corresponding with this repository can be found on bioRxiv: [Link](https://doi.org/10.1101/2025.11.10.687633)

 The data corresponding with this repository can be found on OpenNeuro:
 + [Raw data](https://openneuro.org/datasets/ds007116)
 + [sMRIPrep derivatives](https://openneuro.org/datasets/ds007089)